threecommas/jekyll-now/_posts/2010-1-1-all-the-instructions.md

 title: Achieve fame and glory, expand your personal brand, and live your wildest dreams by building a free GitHub powered website!
 ---

-# Achieve fame and glory, expand your personal brand, and live your wildest dreams by building a free GitHub powered website!

 _Based on [@barryclark's Jekyll Now](https://github.com/barryclark/jekyll-now) repository and awesome [article on Smashing Magazine](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/)._

 You don't have your own website? 😱